Kilonova24/Novafield/README.md

   * Cost of Spacing
   * Spacefaring Economy
 * [Real Fuel](https://creations.bethesda.net/en/starfield/details/f87ce109-d647-4d0b-be3f-1e763d8491ce/Real_Fuel___Immersive_Exploration) (If you want to use the Creations version of Real Fuel, disable the following in the Gameplay tab in MO2)
-  * Real Fuel - Immersive Exporation
+  * Real Fuel - Immersive Exploration

 The following popular paid mods are supported and work with this modlist.
 If you want to know if a certain paid mod will conflict with the modlist, please join the Discord and ask.
 * [Watchtower ](https://creations.bethesda.net/en/starfield/details/5d455df7-d99f-4619-a383-f2b39aa21e00/Watchtower__Orbital_Strike__Fleet_Command)